 BN: I can’t even image it.
 You were ahead of your time, thank you.
 I didn’t want to be ahead of my time, I just wanted company.

 EB: Do you still use the computer as a medium?

 BN: Not that much.
 You have word processing, but it doesn’t interest me that much with the kind of programs that they have that simulate that, I’d rather do it like this [point to sketchbook] and also you forget how to use the computer if you don’t use it all the time.
 All the programs, and they change so rapidly, all the programs.
-When I got my job as chair of the illustration department at Parsons in 1991, I knew that was when my computer education halted, not exactly stopped, but halted, because I couldn’t keep learning that and then do a job everyday with 200 students and 33 teachers.
+When I got my job as chair of the illustration department at Parsons in 1991, I knew that was when my computer education halted, not exactly stopped, but halted, because I couldn’t keep learning that and then do a job everyday with two hundred students and thirty-three teachers.
 There was just no way that I could be sitting there doing my work, but I did my work this way [points to sketchbooks] and I still did my work with the computer, but in a very different way.
 And in the twelve years that I was chair I had three solo shows in galleries, so like third year I would have another show, or every fourth year, and it got done.
 Work got done, my books got done and don’t ask me what I did though, but they got done.